vtex-apps/challenge-tp-condition/docs/README.md

 # Challenge Trade Policy Condition

-This component will check if the logged in user has all conditions rules specified in the Trade Policy configuration.
-If the user is not logged in they will be redirected to `redirectPath`.
-If the user is logged in but not authorized, they will be redirected to `forbiddenRedirectPath`.
-If allowed, it will render the page.
+Used in B2B environments, the Challenge block is a non-rendered block responsible for seeing if a user is allowed to access the store's content.

+This check is made according to the Condition Rule specified in the Trade Policy configuration, one of the steps needed to [**configure a B2B environment in VTEX IO**](https://vtex.io/docs/recipes/store/configuring-a-b2b-environment).

 ## Configuration

-1. Import the app to your theme's dependencies in the `manifest.json`, for example:
+1. Import the app to your theme's dependencies in `manifest.json`, for example:

 ```json
   "dependencies": {